JokerQyou/standardnotes-dockerized/deploy/README.md

 # What's different

-This deployment stack uses MariaDB which is compatible with MySQL 5.7 auth plugin, so you don't have to pin to the legacy version of MySQL.
+This deployment stack uses the golang implementation of sync server instead of the official Ruby server.
+This results in significantly smaller image size and better performance.
+The golang server uses SQLite database which is a single file, and is much easier to self host for personal use.

 # Caution